lightningWhite/WeatherAndEMFSensingStation/readme.md

 ssh pi@192.168.0.23
 ```

-You can also copy a .csv file from the Pi to your phone with a command
+You can also copy one of the data files from the Pi to your phone with a
-such as this:
+command such as this:

 ```
 cd storage/downloads